 01 td-time typedef.
 05 ws-hrs pic 99.
 05 filler pic x value ":".
 05 ws-mins pic 99.
 05 filler pic x value ":".
 05 ws-secs pic 99.

-Then you may define the actual variables based on that definition, like this:
+You would define the actual variables based on that definition, like this:

 01 init-time usage td-time.
 01 end-time usage td-time.
 01 first-time usage td-time.